nelvadas/katacoda-scenarios/graalvm/graalvm-Microbenchmark/intro.md

-In this scenario, you will :
+In this scenario, you will compare performance of the GraalVM compiler against the native JIT compiler on a simple Java Stream Program.
-1. Download and install GraalVM Community Edition.
-2. Diagnose your installation, explore the directory structure of a GraalVM setup .
-3. Augment your installation capabilities by Installing Graal extensions using `Graal-updater`